arXiv/arxiv-docs/source/help/econ/index.md

 <span id="AdvisoryCommittee"></span>
-## The arXiv Economics Editorial Committee
+## The arXiv Economics Section Editorial Committee

 The editorial committee members serve as consultants to Cornell University and to the [arXiv Editorial Advisory Committee](../../about/people/editorial_advisory_council.md).
 All arXiv policy decisions are ultimately made by Cornell University.